Limes are a tangy and fresh addition to dishes, beverages, and desserts. Their affordability makes it tempting to stock up on these sour fruits.

 What To Do With Extra Limes

-If you anticipate that your limes are about to go bad, but you don’t think you will have enough recipes for them, limes can be used in a variety of ways.
+If you anticipate that your limes are about to go bad but don’t think you will have enough recipes for them, limes can be used in various ways.

 Mixed with vinegar and water, lime juice can be a natural cleaning agent and neutralize odors.
 This is a non-toxic cleaning alternative.

 Limes can also be juiced and kept for longer.
 Or, you can slice and freeze limes to keep them as an addition to beverages or as a garnish.

 - Limes are versatile fruit that can be used in a variety of dishes and beverages.

 - When making a selection at the store, look for firm, heavy, even-colored limes.

 - Kept at room temperature, limes will remain fresh for up to two weeks.

 - Properly stored and refrigerated, limes can be good for up to a month.